wolfpirker/python-docker-postgres/README.md

 ================================
 Data Persistence
-Option 1: Bind Mounts

-The database data is persisted on the host system using a bind mount.
-The data is stored in the ./db/data directory.
+The database data is persisted using a Docker volume.
+The data is stored in the mssql_data volume.
-Option 2: Copy Data to Host

-To copy the database data to the host system, run the following command: bash
-Copy

 docker-compose exec db /scripts/copy_data_to_host.sh